pimoroni/inventorhatmini-python/REFERENCE.md

 This leaves `board.motors` and `board.encoders` set to `None`, letting you to use those board pins for any other purpose.

-The pins available after this are:
+The io expander pins available after this are:

 * `board.IOE_MOTOR_A_PINS` = `(20, 19)`
 * `board.IOE_MOTOR_B_PINS` = `(16, 15)`